jyao9/Ripple/README.md

 - [ ] Create account page for user showing projects they have backed
 - [ ] Add category index items to project index page
   - [ ] Category index items render projects with that category
+- [ ] Allow users to edit their projects
 - [X] See how much projects have been funded thus far via project icon